-The percentage of Diabetes prevailing in Singapore has since been going up year by year.
-Study shows that Singaporeans today have been leaning towards a high caloric diet, almost competing with the Americans.
+The Prevalence of Diabetes Mellitius in Singapore has since been going up annually.
+Studies shows that Singaporeans today have been leaning towards a high calore diet, almost competing with the residents in western nations.

-Diabetes, being a chronic disease, affects 10% of Singapore’s population.
+Diabetes is a chronic disease and affects 10% of Singapore’s population.
 That’s around 1 in 10 people.

-Both types of diabetics are at risk.
-The good news is that most cases can be prevented with early detection and treatment.
+Patients with both type I and type II Diabetes are at risk of developing diabetic retinopathy.
+The good news is that most cases can be prevented and controlled with early detection and prompt treatment.

 What You Need To Know

 How can I diagnose Diabetic Retinopathy?